 We have a hedge that marks the northern line of our property.
-I’m fairly certain that it has run amok, untended for the last several years and as a result it has become misshapen and overgrown with weeds.
+It has run amok, untended for the last several years and as a result it has become misshapen and overgrown with weeds.
 As often happens in these situations, the hedge has overstepped its original boundaries and now encroaches upon the dirt driveway to the one side and the neighbouring acreage on the other.
 As the summer begins and the days lengthen, more and more the hedge has acquired a wild and willful appearance.
 The weeds and vines have taken hold sporadically along the length of the hedge choking the life out of random shrubs.
 Other sections of the hedge have flowered and stretched for the sky.
 In some places the foliage looms 15 feet above the ground, an impressive height for a simple shrubbery.

 Cooler weather has finally arrived bringing a welcome relief after the unseasonably suffocating heat and humidity of the last week.
 With the dog days of summer looming ahead and no guarantee of a more temperate future, the time has come to face the hedge.
 Wednesday was as good a day as any.
 The sides would be easy I figured but not being tall of stature or long of reach the heights would be interesting.
 I gathered together the things I thought I would need to get the job done.